brian-rose/CV/Rose_CV.md

 (518) 442-4477  |  <brose@albany.edu>
 <http://www.atmos.albany.edu/facstaff/brose/>

+*Canadian citizen, lawful permanent resident of the USA, fluent in English and French*

 ## Education
 - **Ph.D.
 2010**, Climate Physics and Chemistry, **Massachusetts Institute of Technology**.
 Oceanic control of the sea ice edge and multiple equilibria in the climate system (Advisor: J. Marshall.
 Awarded 2010 Rossby Prize.)
 - **M.Sc.
 2002**, Atmospheric and Oceanic Sciences, **McGill University**.
 A diagnostic scheme for global precipitation based on vertical motion (Advisor: C.A.
 Lin)